 On the stove top, melt two bars of dark chocolate and a tablespoon of coconut oil.

-Fill the bottom of the molds with the melted chocolate and set in freezer for 20 minutes or until hard.
+Fill the bottom of the molds with the melted chocolate and set in the freezer for 20 minutes or until hard.
 Place the filling in cup molds (about 1 large teaspoon).
-Then pour melted chocolate on top of almond butter filling until completely covered and place in freezer for about 25 minutes.
+Then pour melted chocolate on top of almond butter filling until completely covered and place in the freezer for about 25 minutes.

-Here’s a tip: They melt easily in warmer temperatures; so don’t put them all out at once.
+Here’s a tip: They melt easily in warmer temperatures, so don’t put them all out at once.
 Keep an eye on the plate and refill as needed.

 Watch out pumpkin pie, you have some competition!
 Introducing Pumpkin Pie Chia Seed Pudding parfaits.
 These are gluten-free, dairy free and scrumptious.